The closing costs for a land sale can often be an unexpected surprise for land buyers.

 If you have the upper hand in a sale, you could use these fees as a means of negotiations.

-Also, keep in mind that you’ll pay a lot of fees at closing (that’s the reason why they’re called closing costs after all!), but there are some services that will have upfront fees that don’t make sense to wait for because you’re working with contractors.
+Also, keep in mind that you’ll pay a lot of fees at closing (that’s the reason they’re called closing costs after all!), but there are some services that will have upfront fees.

 For more information on buying, selling, or investing in vacant land, check out our other resources below.

 We’re here to help throughout the entire land buying and selling process!

 If you are looking to buy affordable land, you can check out our Listings page.